ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 could be made to last longer
 than iron, in the ground, but
 thought the process so simple
-aud inexpensive that it was not
+and inexpensive that it was not
 worth while making any stir
 about it.
 I would as soon have
-poplar, bi89W00d or quaking
+poplar, basswood or quaking
 ash as any other kind of timber
 for fence posts.
 I have taken
 out basswood after having